jaketae/jaketae.github.io/_posts/2020-06-16-numerical-methods.md

-2.7 is a familar value, and indeed it is what was returned by the Newton-Raphson method as well.
+2.7 is a familiar value, and indeed it is what was returned by the Newton-Raphson method as well.
 We confirm that this is indeed the root of the equation.

 ```python